 13 reasons why living on a boat in a marina is better than living in a house on land

 Living on a boat in a marina has numerous benefits.
 Read on to discover 13 reasons why living on a boat in a marina is better than living in a house on land.
+And if you’re a boat owner, get my Checklists for Sailors guide in my shop (or buy on Amazon.com) – it will make your life easier!

 1. You Can Move Your Boat & Live Anywhere.

-If and when you want to move (if you ever want to move) you don’t have to sell our home; you simply untie your lines and move your home to a new location.
-And considering your home can move with the wind (if you have a sailboat), the coastal areas of the whole world are possible future ‘homes’.
+If and when you want to move (if you ever want to move), you don’t have to sell our home; you simply untie your lines and move your home to a new location.
+And considering your home can move with the wind (if you have a sailboat), the coastal areas of the whole world are possible future ‘homes.’

 2. People Around You Pay Millions For Your View.